TuhinPatra633/Mnist-Handwritten-Digit-Classification-Using-KNN-from-scratch/README.md

 ## Implementation

 Our implementation of the KNN algorithm was applied directly to the MNIST dataset.
-We achieved an accuracy of 96% on the test set, demonstrating the effectiveness of our approach.
+We achieved an accuracy of 96.87% on the test set, demonstrating the effectiveness of our approach.

 ## Repository Structure

 - `data/`: Directory containing the MNIST dataset.
-- `knn_digit_classification.ipynb`: Jupyter Notebook containing the code for implementing KNN algorithm and digit classification.
+- `knn_mnist_data_tuhin_patra_version_no1.ipynb`: Jupyter Notebook containing the code for implementing KNN algorithm and digit classification.
 - `README.md`: You are here!